rl1987/trickster.dev/tricksterblog/content/post/ssh-tips-and-tricks.md

 SSH-based Virtual Private Network
 ---------------------------------

-Reaching SSH server behind nat via Tor Onion Service
+Reaching SSH server behind NAT via Tor Onion Service
 ----------------------------------------------------

+Tor is a well-known distributed system for anonymous communications that allows for a convenient secondary use case: NAT traversal via Onion Services.
+Typically this is done to expose a website or web app to be reachable via Tor Browser, but since Tor works at TCP connection level nothing is stopping us from setting up Onion Service for some TCP-based application other than HTTP - i.e. we can also use it with SSH.

 Mounting directory subtree via sshfs
 ------------------------------------